SG-Kolipyaka/ASOS-Clone/README.md

-# Infinity Stone  (CaratLane- Clone)
+# Goxos (ASOS- Clone)

-CaratLane is an Indian physical and online jewelry retailer, headquartered in Chennai, India Where you can purchase Rings , Earrings ect
+ASOS is an E-commerce US Based website where Users can Buy the Various Products Related To cloths, Specially related to Womens and Kids.

-A Full Stack , Collaborative project built by a team of 5 executed in 5 days.
+A Full Stack , Individual project built from Scratch with in 5 days.

 ## Demo  🎥